powflix/nimo/CONTRIBUTING.md

 ## Community Contributions

-Contributions to GoShort is not limited to GitHub.
-You can help others by sharing your experience using GoShort, whether that is through blog posts, presenting talks at conferences, or simply sharing your thoughts on Twitter and tagging @Powflix
+Contributions to Nimo is not limited to GitHub.
+You can help others by sharing your experience using Nimo, whether that is through blog posts, presenting talks at conferences, or simply sharing your thoughts on Twitter and tagging @Powflix

 ## Coding guidelines

-Please see [CODING_CONVENTIONS_STANDARDS](https://github.com/powflix/goshort/blob/master/docs/CODING_CONVENTIONS_STANDARDS.md) in `/docs` repository for good practices of Coding Styles.
+Please see [CODING_CONVENTIONS_STANDARDS](https://github.com/powflix/nimo/blob/master/docs/CODING_CONVENTIONS_STANDARDS.md) in `/docs` repository for good practices of Coding Styles.

 ## Good Pull Request

-Please see [PR_GUIDELINES](https://github.com/powflix/goshort/blob/master/docs/PR_GUIDELINES.md) in `/docs` repository for good practices of Pull Requests.
+Please see [PR_GUIDELINES](https://github.com/powflix/nimo/blob/master/docs/PR_GUIDELINES.md) in `/docs` repository for good practices of Pull Requests.

 ## Reporting Security Issues